 The roar of the Pacific is strong here, and you must pay attention to the flags on the beach which show where the currents are strong (and potentially deadly).

 The beach is lined with bars and restaurants, we popped into a busy little shack for some ceviche.

 The brought out the biggest plate of ceviche I’d ever seen.
 I wasn’t even able to finish it all—and Andrea doesn’t do seafood.
 The ceviche was absolutely delicious though, for so cheap relative to the huge plate.

 The guys at the oil change place recommended a cheap motel on the way out of town, Motel Eiffel, which only cost us 350 pesos for the night.

-Traveling to Mazatlan on your next trip?
+Traveling to Mazatlán on your next trip?
 Book the perfect room on Booking.com today!